Hira Mani: Personal life

 Hira married fellow actor Salman Saqib Sheikh (Mani) at the age of 19.
 Their marriage ceremony took place on 18 April 2008.
 They frequently work together in most of their projects.
-The couple have two sons; Muzammil (born in 2009) and Ibrahim (born in 2014).
-In May 2021, Hira was robbed outside her home, the video of which went viral.
+The couple has two sons, Muzammil (born in 2009) and Ibrahim (born in 2014).
+In May 2021, Hira was mugged outside her home in Karachi, the video of which went viral.